Spocdoc/ace_mvc/readme.md

   - how do you ensure when a navigation event happens from the browser that the URI listener doesn't

     the thing forming the URI can all be within the URI function. it can be an OutletMethod with an outflow

+  - suppose the URI listener has pending replace states and the user navigates. this means there's a popstate event. that popstate has to tell the this URI listener to cancel the replacements

 answered questions: